zilliztech/claude-context/docs/troubleshooting/faq.md

 ## Q: Can I use a fully local deployment setup?

-**A:** Yes, you can deploy Code Context entirely on your local infrastructure.
+**A:** Yes, you can deploy Claude Context entirely on your local infrastructure.
 While we recommend using the fully managed [Zilliz Cloud](https://cloud.zilliz.com/signup?utm_source=github&utm_medium=referral&utm_campaign=2507-codecontext-readme) service for ease of use, you can also set up your own private local deployment.

 **For local deployment:**